trambarhq/trambar/docs/user-guide.md

 ![Notification panel](img/client-settings-notification.png)

 Notifications are shown in the [Notifications](#notifications) page.
-By default, an alert is immediately sent to your web browser or phone.
+By default, alerts are immediately sent to your web browser or phone.
 You can override this behavior using the two panels below.

 ### Web alert